 It comes from the second pressing of the olives and is a step down from the process used for EVOO.
 However, it is still suitable for personal use.

-Related Content: The Difference Between Virgin & Extra Virgin Olive Oil.
+Related Content: The Difference Between Virgin and Extra Virgin Olive Oil

 3. Pure Olive Oil